-It might take listening to songs over a lot to end up catching every word, but it helps enormously.
-Listening to different songs and singers can help you pick up on different speech patterns and intonations, which will overall help your comprehension and listening skills.
-And isn’t having good listening skills half of having a sparkling conversation?
+It might take listening to songs over a lot to end up catching (hearing) every word, but it helps enormously (a lot).
+Listening to different songs and singers can help you pick up on different speech patterns and intonations (tone, the rise and fall in speech), which will overall help your comprehension and listening skills.
+And isn’t having good listening skills half of having a sparkling (enjoyable) conversation?

-Erin Duffin lives in Berlin, is an English teacher, yoga instructor, and is killing it on Duolingo!
+Erin Duffin lives in Hamburg, is an English teacher, blogger, yoga instructor, and loves a good bit of English conversation!